-Whether you are saving specifically for a new car, that dream holiday or putting money away for your kids, a Fixed Term savings account can be a great way to gain good rates of interest and stop you from dipping into money you are trying to put away for the future.
-These accounts so, however, have various stipulations and requirements which are provided by each individual bank or building society and are certainly not suitable for everyone.
-In order to be sure you have selected the right account for you, it’s best to use our comparison table below to evaluate the options available, the terms of each account and how well that suits your needs before you commit to this product.
+Whether you are saving specifically for a new car, a dream holiday, or the financial security of your children, a Fixed Term savings account can be a great way to gain good rates of interest and stop you from dipping into the money you are trying to put away for the future.
+These accounts do have various stipulations and requirements, depending on the individual bank or building society, and as such are certainly not suitable for everyone.
+In order to be sure you have selected the right account for you, it is best to use our comparison table below to evaluate the options available, weigh up the terms of each account, and work out how well they suit your personal and financial needs before committing yourself.

-Also, given that the interest rate is fixed, you receive the agreed rate regardless of any economic changes that may occur causing a fluctuation in interest rates.
-Unlike some other accounts that move with the Bank of England rates, your fixed interest should not change over the course of your agreement, which would work favourably were interest rates to decrease.
+With a Fixed Term Savings Account, the interest rate is generally higher than other types of standard savings accounts and the rate is fixed, therefore, regardless of any economic changes which could cause a fluctuation in the interest rate, you can calculate exactly how much interest you are earning on your money each year.
+Unlike some other accounts that move with the Bank of England rates, your fixed interest will not change over the course of your agreement, which would work favourably were interest rates to decrease.
 However, this will obviously mean that an increase will leave you disadvantaged, which is why it is wise to review your account and the current rate being offered on the market.

-You should do this every six months or so to ensure you are still receiving a good deal.
-Remember, you shouldn't be fearful of switching account in order to hunt down the best offer, but make sure you read all of the small print (terms and conditions) to ensure that you aren't entering into a penalty heavy deal and to guarantee that the rates or bonuses you are switching for aren't only for a short period, or you might be left with a lesser rate after an introductory period.
+Remember, you shouldn't be fearful of switching savings accounts in order to hunt down the best offer, just do make sure that you read all of the small print (terms and conditions) to ensure that you aren't entering into a penalty-heavy deal, and to guarantee that the rates or bonuses you are switching for aren't only for a short period, or you may be left with a lesser rate after an introductory period.